tanishqdayma/Global-Well-Being-Forecast-Project/README.md

 ## Overview

 The **Global Well-Being Forecast Project** is a data-driven initiative dedicated to predicting happiness scores worldwide.
-Employing advanced statistical models, exploratory data analysis, and regression analysis, the project aims to unravel the intricate interplay of economic, social, and psychological factors influencing global well-being.
+Employing advanced statistical models, exploratory data analysis, and regression analysis, the project delves deeper into understanding the complex interplay of economic, social, and psychological factors influencing global well-being.

 ## Source of the data